April 21, 2022 Roberto Puzzanghera 0 comments

 support (--with-solr

-Add the plugin in the 20-imap.conf file:
+configuration).
+Add the plugin in the 10-mail.conf file:

 mail_plugins = $mail_plugins fts fts_solr